metamn/react-image/README.md

 ### Generated code

 - `srcset` is generated well
-- `sizes` should be adapted to the design
+- `sizes` should be adapted manually to the design

 ```html
 <img